charankumarhs/BikeSharingPredictiveModel/README.md

 # Shared Bikes Multiple Linear Regression Machine Learning Model
-This is part of Linear Regression Model demonstartion on a shared-bikes data, from the skilles gained during the course study
+This is part of Linear Regression Model demonstartion on a shared-bikes data from the skills gained during the course study.

 ## Table of Contents
 * [General Info](#general-information)